single-cell-data/SOMA/abstract_specification.md

 writer.write(...)
 writer.close()

-# It is NOT guaranteed that this read will include any of the data written above.
+# It is not guaranteed that this read will include any of the data written above.
-# Some implementations may guarantee that writer's writes WILL NOT be visible.
+# Some implementations may guarantee that writer's writes will not be visible.
 reader.read(...)
 reader.metadata['key']  # May not be 12.
 ```